Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 Related: When AI changes its mind

-To measure results, Imagen employed the Common in Context (COCO) dataset, which is an open-source compendium of visual datasets on which companies and researchers can train their AI algorithms in image recognition.
+To measure results, Imagen employed the Common Objects in Context (COCO) dataset, which is an open-source compendium of visual datasets on which companies and researchers can train their AI algorithms in image recognition.
 The models receive a Frechet Inception Distance (FID) score, which calculates their accuracy in rendering an image based on prompts from the dataset.
 A lower score indicates that there are more similarities between the real and generated images, with a perfect score being 0.0.
 Google’s Imagen diffusion model can create 1024-by-1024- pixel sample images with an FID score of 7.27.

 According to the research paper, Imagen tops the charts with its FID score when compared to other models including DALL-E 2, VQ-GAN+CLIP, and Latent Diffusion Models.
-Findings indicated that Imagen was also preferred by raters.
+Findings indicated that Imagen was also preferred by human raters.

 dragon fruit wearing karate belt google imagen

-A dragon fruit wearing a karate belt is just one of the many images Imagen is capable of creating.
+A dragon fruit wearing a karate belt is just one of the images Imagen is capable of creating.
 Google Research, Brain Team

 “For photorealism, Imagen achieves 39.2% preference rate indicating high image quality generation,” Google computer scientists report.
 “On the set with , there is a boost in the preference rate of Imagen to 43.6%, indicating Imagen’s limited ability to generate photorealistic people.
-On caption similarity, Imagen’s score is on-par with the original reference images, suggesting Imagen’s ability to generate images that align well with COCO captions.”
+On caption similarity, Imagen’s score is on-par with the reference images, suggesting Imagen’s ability to generate images that align well with COCO captions.”

 In addition to the COCO dataset, the Google team also created their own, which they called DrawBench.
 The benchmark consists of rigorous scenarios that tested different models’ ability to synthesize images based on “compositionality, cardinality, spatial relations, long-form text, rare words, and challenging prompts,” going beyond the more limited COCO prompts.